sumeetpai/PES2UG22CS594_PES2UG22CS567_PES2UG22CS574_PES2UG22CS604_LAMBDA-Serverless/README.md

-# Serverless Function Execution Platform
+# Serverless Function Execution Platform (Windows)

 A powerful platform for executing serverless functions with support for multiple runtimes (Docker and gVisor) and languages (Python and JavaScript).
 This platform provides a user-friendly interface for creating, executing, and monitoring functions with detailed metrics and performance analysis.
+This project is configured to run on Windows only and has not been tested on other operating systems.

 ## Features